iMED-Lab/StillGAN/README.md

-# Structure and Illumination Constrained GAN for Medical Image Quality Enhancement
+# Structure and Illumination Constrained GAN for Medical Image Enhancement
 # The code will be released soon.